Frequently Asked Questions

 What is the Jump on a Heat Pump Program?

-The District of North Vancouver is working with the other North Shore municipalities and the province’s CleanBC program to help homeowners make the switch to energy efficient, low-carbon heat pumps for home heating and cooling.
+The North Shore are working with City Green Solutions to help homeowners make the switch to energy-efficient, low-carbon heat pumps for home heating and cooling with free consultations and additional support.

 What are the eligibility requirements?

-- Participants must be owners of a home within the City of North Vancouver, District of North Vancouver, or the District of West Vancouver.
+- Participants must be owners of a home within the District of North Vancouver or the District of West Vancouver.
+Participants in the City of North Vancouver are not eligible for single-family home supports.

-- Each Participant must submit a separate Virtual Home Energy Check-Up Intake Form per Premise.
+- Each Participant must submit a separate Virtual Home Energy Check-Up Intake Form for each premise.

 - The home must be: